shadowezz/Productiv/docs/UserGuide.md

 **Q**: Which operating systems can I run Productiv on?<br>
 **A**: Currently, Productiv is supported on both Windows and Mac.
 Just ensure that you have Java `11` installed on your computer and it is your default Java version.

-**Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Productiv app.

 ---------------------------------------------------------------------------------------------------------------------